e-kwsm/QUIP/README.md

 ## Binary Installation of QUIP and quippy

-Binary wheels for QUIP and the associated quippy Python bindings that provide interopability with the Atomic Simulation Environment (ASE) are available from the [Python package index](https://pypi.org/project/quippy-ase/) (PyPI) under the package name `quippy-ase`.
+Binary wheels for QUIP and the associated quippy Python bindings that provide interoperability with the Atomic Simulation Environment (ASE) are available from the [Python package index](https://pypi.org/project/quippy-ase/) (PyPI) under the package name `quippy-ase`.
 This means you can install the latest release with: